danitcodes/choose-your-own-adventure/README.md

 ## Description

-This is an application for a tap room to track their keg inventory using React/Redux framework.
+This choose-your-own-adventure application walks you through the various choices an Epicodus faces during any given day of class.

 ### MVP Objectives

-- React.js front-end with a focus on animations & parallax scrolling
+- React.js front-end with a focus on animations & parallax scrolling with React-Spring
 - Hard-code back-end responses (prompts/choices)
 - Stretch goal: refactoring hard-coded responses, etc. with C# as back-end
 - ** Make sure that we systemize how hard coding, etc happens.
 (CRUD??)